haddasbronfman/cloudland-otel-workshop/README.md

    ```

 2. Run your app again: `node src/app.js`.
 Now the traces are exported as before but using the file `@opentelemetry/auto-instrumentations-node/register`.
-3. Go to jaeger on `http://52.201.225.118:16686/` and verify you see your traces.
+3. Go to jaeger on `http://52.201.225.118:16686/` and verify that you see your traces.

 ## Step 6 - Create a span manually

-Sometime you want to define by yourself when a span strats and finishes.
+Sometimes you want to define by yourself when a span strats and finishes.
 To create a span manually:

 1. Add this library to your `app.js` file

     ```javascript
     const opentelemetry = require("@opentelemetry/api");
-    const tracer = opentelemetry.trace.getTracer('you-service-tracer'); // NOTE TO CHANGE THE NAME!
+    const tracer = opentelemetry.trace.getTracer('your-service-tracer'); // NOTE TO CHANGE THE NAME!
     ```

 2. Choose a function and add this code to it: